jig/charuco-calibration/README.md

 python ./calibration-charuco.py
 ```

-If the scripts fails at some image number, find the image file name for that number (marked with # prefix) and start over.
+If the script fails at some image number, find the image file name for that number (marked with # prefix) and start over.

-After a successful execution will end up with a YAML file similar to this [calibration_chessboard.yaml](./calibration_chessboard.yaml) and open two windows to show the comparison between original and undistorted image.
+After a successful execution it will end up with a YAML file similar to this [calibration_chessboard.yaml](./calibration_chessboard.yaml) and at the end it will open two windows to show the comparison between original and undistorted images.